 Learning how to start a blog was one of the best decisions I’ve ever made.
-In six short months I’d already started to make a part time living from my blog.
-That certainly beat a soul sucking 9-5 job any day of the week!
-But did you know that 99% of new blogs fail?
+In six short months, I’d already started to make a part-time living from my blog.
+That certainly beats a soul-sucking 9-6 job any day of the week!
+But did you know that almost 95% of new blogs fail?
 That rate is similar to opening up a restaurant in NYC!
 Why is the rate so high?
-The main reason is that people went into blogging thinking it was going to be a piece of cake.
+The main reason is that numerous people go into blogging thinking it is going to be a piece of cake.
 In truth it’s not.
-There’s advice all over the internet about blogging, how to start, succeed, courses to purchase, etc…but you really need a solid plan.
-A literal blogging road map.
+There’s advice all over the internet about blogging, how to start, succeed, blogging courses to purchase, etc…but you really need a solid plan.
+A literal blogging road map for success.
+Here’s how to start a blog in 5 easy steps.

 Blogging is wonderful.
-It can also take over your life;) If you have a true passion you want to share, a solid plan, believe your input will help others, and are willing to put your heart and soul into make a potentially UNLIMITED income then it’s totally worth it!
+It can also take over your life;) If you have a true passion you want to share, a solid plan, believe your input will help others and are willing to put your heart and soul into making a potentially UNLIMITED income then it’s totally worth it!

 I’ve always loved to write since I was a little kid so blogging was a no brainer.
 I don’t know why I didn’t do it sooner!

-Btw, if you hate writing I really don’t recommend blogging:) The owner of The Penny Hoarder hates to write btw…and that blog makes over 30 million a year.
+Btw, if you hate writing I really don’t recommend blogging:) Of course there are exceptions – The owner of The Penny Hoarder hates to write btw…and that blog makes over 30 million a year.
 Truth!

 Blogging has allowed me so many opportunities to express and to connect with other incredibly talented bloggers and amazing writers who inspire me on a daily basis.
 I know that you can do the same.